DoraPist/Chromata_Visual_Analysis_v2/README.md

 # Chromata_Visual_Analysis_v2
-This repository contains the codes used to create the services of the "Chromata" project.
+This repository contains the final versions of the codes used to create the computer vision-based services of the "Chromata" project.